jgphilpott/polyconvert/README.md

 So to use these functions just refrance them through the object and pass in the value you want to convert like this, `convert.data.bit.byte(100)` and to reverse the conversion simply switch the order of the unit keys like this, `convert.data.byte.bit(12.5)`.

+# Contribute

+There are two main ways you can contribute to the Convert library:

+1) Adding a new language, category or unit for conversion.
+2) Report an inaccurate formula or typo.

+See below for more information on each of the options, also feel free to simply [ask any question you like](https://github.com/jgphilpott/convert/issues/new?assignees=jgphilpott&labels=question&template=QUESTION.md&title=).

+### Adding Features

+Currently this library only supports JavaScript but it would be nice to add more languages in the future.
+It would also be nice to add new categories and units for conversion since the current list is not universal, yet.

+If you would like to contribute in this way please [start by opening a feature request](https://github.com/jgphilpott/convert/issues/new?assignees=jgphilpott&labels=enhancement&template=FEATURE_REQUEST.md&title=).
+Once your work is done and ready for review you can [proceed to opening a pull request](https://github.com/jgphilpott/convert/pulls).

+### Reporting Errors

+I have done my best to ensure the accuracy of all the formulas but I am only human and I can easily make mistakes!
+If you find an inaccurate formula or typo please don't hesitate to [open a bug report](https://github.com/jgphilpott/convert/issues/new?assignees=jgphilpott&labels=bug&template=BUG_REPORT.md&title=).

+If you have any other issues with the Convert library then please [open a general issue](https://github.com/jgphilpott/convert/issues/new/choose).
+Your efforts will improve the functionality and usability of this tool for everyone, thanks in advance!

 # Categories

 Each category below is available as a top level key in the `convert` object, it can also be linked to separately using the `conversions.js` file in the corresponding subdirectory if you don't want/need the full library.
 An object map of each category is also available.